Advanced sleep phase disorder; delayed sleep phase disorder; non-24-hour sleep/wake syndrome; free-running sleep/wake patterns

 Treatment of advanced and delayed sleep phase disorder requires the circadian clock to be shifted so it is correctly aligned with local time and the desired sleep/wake schedule, and then held in this position.
 This can be achieved with a combination of a gradually shifting sleep schedule and light treatment.
 Bright light has shown to be the most effective mechanism of shifting the timing of the circadian clock.

 A delayed sleep phase disorder patient can gradually shift their timing of sleep later and later each day until they reach the desired point, and then they must maintain this schedule.
 This can be assisted by using a bright light box in the morning when they wake up as this will stop the circadian clock from drifting later in time.

-An advanced sleep phase disorder patient can gradually advance their sleep schedule until they reach the desired point and then this can be maintained.
+A patient with an advanced sleep phase disorder can gradually advance their sleep schedule until they reach the desired point and then this can be maintained.
 Using a bright light box in the early evening before bed will prevent the clock from drifting earlier in time.
 It may also be possible to use precisely scheduled light treatment for non-24-hour sleep/wake syndrome to try and increase the strength and signals from the circadian clock.